Donation to the Fundación Reina Sofía

 Iran do Espírito Santo

 The work of Iran do Espírito Santo (Brazil, 1963) shows a subtle subversion of minimalism through daily abstract elements.
-As seen in Tomogramas (1995) and Sem título (1997), Espírito Santo is concerned with the tactile attributes of the materials chosen and their sensual contours of simple abstract forms in space.
+As seen in Tomograma (1995) and Untitled (1993), Espírito Santo is concerned with the tactile attributes of the materials chosen and their sensual contours of simple abstract forms in space.